pingcap/docs-tidb-operator/en/backup-to-gcs-using-br.md

     log-integrated-backup-schedule-gcs                         log        Running   ....
     ```

+## Integrated management of scheduled snapshot backup, log backup and compact log backup

+To accelerate downstream recovery, you can enable `CompactBackup` CR in the `BackupSchedule` CR.
+This feature periodically compresses log backup files in remote storage.
+Note that log backup compression requires log backup to be enabled first as a prerequisite.
+This section extends the configuration from the previous section.

+### Prerequisites: Prepare for a scheduled snapshot backup

+The steps to prepare for a scheduled snapshot backup are the same as that of [Prepare for an ad-hoc backup](#prerequisites-prepare-for-an-ad-hoc-backup).

+### Create `BackupSchedule`

+1. Create a `BackupSchedule` CR named `integrated-backup-schedule-s3` in the `backup-test` namespace.

+    ```shell
+    kubectl apply -f integrated-backup-schedule-s3.yaml
+    ```

+    The content of `integrated-backup-schedule-s3.yaml` is as follows:

+    ```yaml
+    ---
+    apiVersion: pingcap.com/v1alpha1
+    kind: BackupSchedule
+    metadata:
+      name: integrated-backup-schedule-s3
+      namespace: backup-test
+    spec:
+      maxReservedTime: "3h"
+      schedule: "* */2 * * *"
+      compactInterval: "1h"
+      backupTemplate:
+        backupType: full
+        cleanPolicy: Delete
+        br:
+          cluster: demo1
+          clusterNamespace: test1
+          sendCredToTikv: true
+        s3:
+          provider: aws
+          secretName: s3-secret
+          region: us-west-1
+          bucket: my-bucket
+          prefix: my-folder-snapshot
+      logBackupTemplate:
+        backupMode: log
+        br:
+          cluster: demo1
+          clusterNamespace: test1
+          sendCredToTikv: true
+        s3:
+          provider: aws
+          secretName: s3-secret
+          region: us-west-1
+          bucket: my-bucket
+          prefix: my-folder-log
+      compactBackupTemplate:
+        br:
+          cluster: demo1
+          clusterNamespace: test1
+          sendCredToTikv: true
+        s3:
+          provider: aws
+          secretName: s3-secret
+          region: us-west-1
+          bucket: my-bucket
+          prefix: my-folder-log
+    ```

+    In the above example of `integrated-backup-schedule-s3.yaml`,  the `backupSchedule` configuration adds the `compactBackup` section based on the previous section.
+The key modifications are:
+    1. Added `BackupSchedule.spec.compactInterval` field: This allows specifying a custom interval for log compression backups.
+It is generally recommended to:
+      - Not exceed the scheduled snapshot backup interval
+      - Set between one-half to one-third of the scheduled snapshot backup interval
+    2. Added `BackupSchedule.spec.compactBackupTemplate` field:
+      - The `BackupSchedule.spec.compactBackupTemplate.S3` configuration must remain consistent with `BackupSchedule.spec.logBackupTemplate.S3`

+2. After creating `backupSchedule`, use the following command to check the backup status:

+    ```shell
+    kubectl get bks -n backup-test -o wide
+    ```

+    A compact log backup task is created together with `backupSchedule`.
+You can check the `CompactBackup` CR using the following command:

+    ```shell
+    kubectl get cpbk -n backup-test
+    ```

 ## Delete the backup CR

 If you no longer need the backup CR, refer to [Delete the Backup CR](backup-restore-overview.md#delete-the-backup-cr).